 Chicken tenders, butter or oil, and some chicken seasoning, plus a few minutes in the oven - that's all you need to create these baked chicken tenders without breading.

-Chicken rub – create a variety of chicken tender flavors when you change your chicken seasoning to include Italian seasoning, taco seasoning, herbs, or other spices.
+Change the seasoning - create a variety of chicken tender flavors when you change your chicken seasoning to include Italian seasoning, taco seasoning, herbs, or other spices.

-While this baked chicken tenders no breading recipe is super easy, take a few minutes to read through our step-by-step instructions and recipe tips to ensure your baked chicken tenders come out perfect each and every time.
+While this oven baked chicken tenders no breading recipe is super easy, take a few minutes to read through our step-by-step instructions and recipe tips to ensure your baked chicken tenders come out perfect each and every time.

 Preheat the oven to 400F and put the oven rack in the center position.